Gkcloud5/Better-future/Types of Enterprise Computer Network.md

 * Local area network
 * LAN is an interconnected system limited in size and geography.
-* It typically connects computers and devices
+* It typically connects computers and devices within a single office or building.
+* It is used by small companies or as a test network for small scale prototyping.

+##### WAN:

+* An enterprise network spanning building, cities and even